Educate. Access. Thrive.

 • Providing youth with information and incentives for visiting local farmers markets and CSAs.

-• Facilitating monthly virtual cooking classes in the winter for youth and their families which are fun, engaging, and informative.
+• Facilitating seasonal, virtual cooking classes for youth and their families which are fun, engaging, and informative.

 Our Approach